ZhuangLab/storm-analysis/imagej_plugins/dax_file_io/readme.txt

 To add support for using File>Open and dragging and dropping, add the modified HandleExtraFileTypes.class to plugins/IO_*.jar
-> jar uf jar uf /Applications/Fiji.app/plugins/IO_-*.jar HandleExtraFileTypes.class
+> jar uf /Applications/Fiji.app/plugins/IO_-*.jar HandleExtraFileTypes.class

 To compile plugins from source: